richardkiss/pycoin/COMMAND-LINE-TOOLS.md

     01000000012a6ca22af83bc447f74b1f475c9bd2e99ccef7347144572a9de5bcf5a5a21ad6010000008b48304502210084fd73b302520381dea1885efda58bc446653998864db7a2cd04906fc6d5536302206325303c8e50f84d25c95eff2849441382d4aafb2f678f636a6d164b721bf0f101410479be667ef9dcbbac55a06295ce870b07029bfcdb2dce28d959f2815b16f81798483ada7726a3c4655da4fbfc0e1108a8fd17b448a68554199c47d08ffb10d4b8ffffffff013e3abc00000000001976a914cd5dc792f0abb0aa8ba4ca36c9fe5eda8e495ff988ac00000000
     all incoming transaction values validated

 Wow!
 It worked!
-(It wrote hex output as hex because suffix.)
+(It wrote the output as hex because of the ".hex" suffix.)

 So why not just broadcast this transaction and collect our winnings?
 Well, the coins have already been spent.
 Oh well.